-- A All say: - I confess to almighty God, and to you, my brothers and sisters, that I have sinned through my own fault They strike their breast. in my thoughts and in my words, in what I have done and in what I have failed to do; and I ask blessed Mary, ever virgin, and all the angels and saints, and you, my brothers and sisters, to pray for me to the Lord our God.
+A All say:

+I confess to almighty God, and to you, my brothers and sisters, that I have greatly sinned, in my thoughts and in my words, in what I have done and in what I have failed to do, (striking the breast) through my fault, through my fault, through my most grievous fault; therefore I ask blessed Mary, ever virgin, and all the angels and saints, and you, my brothers and sisters, to pray for me to the Lord our God.

+B Minister: Have mercy on us, O Lord.

+All: For we have sinned against you.

+Minister: Show us, O Lord, your mercy.

+All: And grant us your salvation.

+C Minister: You gained salvation for us by your Paschal Mystery: Lord, have mercy.

+All: Lord, have mercy.

-Minister:You brought us to salvation by your paschal mystery: Lord, have mercy.All:Lord, have mercy.Minister:You renew us by the wonders of your passion: Christ, have mercy.All:Christ, have mercy.Minister:You give us your body to make us one with your Easter sacrifice: Lord, have mercy.All:Lord, have mercy.All:Lord, have mercy.All:Lord, have mercy.
+Minister: You never cease to renew among us the wonders of your Passion: Christ, have mercy.

+All: Christ, have mercy.

+Minister: You make us sharers in your Paschal Sacrifice through the reception of your Body: Lord, have mercy.

+All: Lord, have mercy.